mlflow/mlflow/docs/source/pipelines.rst

 Installation on Databricks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can install MLflow Pipelines from a Databricks Notebook by running the following command or
+You can install MLflow Pipelines from a Databricks Notebook by running the following command:
-install MLflow Pipelines on a Databricks Cluster by following the instructions at `Install a library on a cluster <https://docs.databricks.com/libraries/cluster-libraries.html#install-a-library-on-a-cluster>`_.

 .. code-block:: bash